OluwadareLab/TADMaster/README.md

 * Open your browser and copy the URL shown.
 You would be able to access the visualization of the output jobs.

-Please note that for some browsers, like safari, localhost URL could be different.
+* Please note that for some browsers, like safari, localhost URL could be different.
 If URL:http://0.0.0.0:8050/ doesn't return a visualization, please use URL: http://127.0.0.1:8050

+**Note**: Minor compatibility issues between certain operating systems and browsers have been observed with the local TADMaster visualization script.
+These issues arise from improper loading of data chunks and can be resolved by closing the browser (or tab) and reloading local host.

 _________________